-Land managers across Washington (and the country) have been forced to triage their resources for the most essential operational costs, instead of being able to address long-delayed maintenance or plan for the needs of the growing hiker community.
+Land managers across Washington (and the country) have been stretching resources for the most essential operational costs, with minimal leftover to address long-delayed maintenance or plan for the needs of the growing hiker community.

 It is time to mobilize hikers to advocate for recreation and trail funding at the state and federal levels.
 We must see funding restored at a level that land managers need in order to care for the public lands that we all share.

 If you find yourself hiking along a trail you believe is lost, the best thing you can do is flag the problem in your trip report.
 Along with the the thousands of hikers who read and benefit from your trip reports — land managers and WTA staff read them too, scanning for issues that require attention.